Deploying Power BI to the Enterprise

 That is the primary use case for multiple data flows.
 Utilizing the same data source is if you want to schedule those data flows, to refresh their data at different times.
 The use case for grouping them together, obviously.

 If you have a data warehouse that completes at a specific time, and you want to refresh all of those individual entities.
-And so, everybody’s neck, Again, maybe with the entity.
+Again, maybe with the entity.

 Another one was, how the premium service impact customers around the world.
 For example, someone in China have slower performance with premium versus pro.
 No difference in performance again, depending on the size of your premium environment, and how optimized it is, etcetera, versus the shared environment.

 If it is optimized, you’ll see better performance, regardless, even when, in China, your data is stored in a singular environments.
 So, there are going to be some performance issues, depending on where they’re accessing from.